Billy Livsey: Career

-Billy wrote the UK number 2 hit "Rain Or Shine" and the number 3 hit "System Addict", both by Five Star, and the UK number 11 hit "Give Me Your Heart Tonight" by Shakin' Stevens.
+Livsey wrote the UK No. 2 hit "Rain or Shine" and the No. 3 hit "System Addict", both by Five Star, as well as the UK No. 11 hit "Give Me Your Heart Tonight" by Shakin' Stevens.

 Working with Frank Musker, Livsey wrote "Listen to Your Heart" which was recorded by Diane Richards.
 The production and arrangements were handled by Butch Barbella and Nick Monroe.
-The song was a hit and peaked at no. 29 for two weeks on the Cash Box Top 100 Black Contemporary Singles chart.
-It also got to no. 44 on the Billboard Black Singles Chart.
+The song was a hit and peaked at No. 29 for two weeks on the Cashbox Top 100 Black Contemporary Singles chart.
+It also reached No. 44 on the Billboard Black Singles Chart.